 6. Market Analysis And Strategy

-Whether you choose to take up fashion designing after your course or take the off-beat route, you need to understand those other necessary peripherals that need honing apart from the craft itself.
+Whether you choose to take up fashion designing under a label after your course or take the route of fashion entrepreneurship, you need to understand those other necessary peripherals that need honing apart from the craft itself.
+Fashion marketing is necessary to be able to share your creations with the masses.
 While designing dresses is one bit, understanding market conditions and having a strategy to launch these are equally important.
-Knowing the pulse of your market and customers is what takes your business to the next level.
+Knowing the pulse of your market and customers is what takes your fashion business to the next level.

 7. Understanding The Target Audience

 Understand the demographics and the target audience.
 In fact, this is something you need to know even before you create your collection.
 Place yourself in the shoes of your target audience – think about what you would expect from a brand.
 That’s a great starting point and makes the process less tedious.
+Understanding branding, building a good portfolio, working in fashion shows – all of these processes will help you determine what kind of audience you want to cater to.
 Working in tandem with underlying factors is what sets you apart.
 Some of it you learn in theory while the rest you learn from experience.

 Fashion education is an exhaustive list, and it depends on where and how you plan to take it up.
+Professional courses will strengthen your basics in fashion history, fashion journalism, fashion photography, fashion forecasting, and more.
 You could do a full-blown three or four-year graduate degree in fashion designing and then do a specialization in your Masters.
 Some colleges offer specializations right from graduation, while others don’t.
 Colleges in India and abroad now offer fashion designing specializations in MBA too.
-You get to choose your niche here – anything from fashion merchandising, retail management, apparel management, lifestyle, and accessory designing, etc. There are also options like diploma and certifications you could do in fashion.
+You get to choose your niche here – anything from fashion retailing, apparel management, lifestyle, and accessory designing, etc. There are also options like diploma and certifications you could do in fashion.
 It depends on where your interest lies and how you plan to take it ahead.
 Whatever it may be, fashion education propels you in the right direction.

 Now that you know how to become a fashion designer, what are you waiting for?
 It’s time to go ahead and chase your dreams.